How to make espresso at home

 How to make an espresso at home

-Fill the water tank with fresh water and switch your machine on
+Fill the tank with fresh water and the hopper with beans

-Position the portafilter under the group head of the machine
+Lock the portafilter into the group head of the machine

 What is an espresso?